 Customer asks: Is it possible to compile a Visual COBOL native program with Target CPU as AnyCPU?
 I know it is possible for .NET support, but I am not using it.
 I read some info about ILTARGET directive, but it is only available for .NET.
-Is this correct?

 The TargetCPU anyCPU option is only available for managed code applications that target the .NET Framework.

 Managed code applications are generated as MSIL object code which is the Microsoft Intermediate Language format.
 Although these are generated as .EXE and .DLL assemblies they are not in an executable format but are instead in an intermediate format that are actually compiled as necessary when they are run.

 Because of this you can set the TargetCPU in these files so the .NET compiler knows how to generate the code at run-time.